ptorr-msft/sdk-api/sdk-api-src/content/handleapi/nf-handleapi-duplicatehandle.md

 In some cases, the new handle can have more access rights than the original handle.
 However, in other cases,
 <b>DuplicateHandle</b> cannot create a handle with more access rights than the original.
 For example, a file handle created with the GENERIC_READ access right cannot be duplicated so that it has both the GENERIC_READ and GENERIC_WRITE access right.

-Normally the target process closes a duplicated handle when that process is finished using the handle.
+Normally the target process closes the duplicate handle when that process is finished using the handle.
 To close a duplicated handle from the source process,  call <b>DuplicateHandle</b> with the following parameters:

 <ul>
 <li>Set <i>hSourceProcessHandle</i> to the target process from the <b>DuplicateHandle</b> call that created the handle.</li>